Azure/azure-powershell/src/LabServices/docs/Update-AzLabServicesSchedule.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <IScheduleUpdate>: Schedule for automatically turning virtual machines in a lab on and off at specified times.
-Used for updates.
-  - `[Note <String>]`: Notes for this schedule.
-  - `[RecurrencePatternExpirationDate <DateTime?>]`: When the recurrence will expire.
-This date is inclusive.
-  - `[RecurrencePatternFrequency <RecurrenceFrequency?>]`: The frequency of the recurrence.
-  - `[RecurrencePatternInterval <Int32?>]`: The interval to invoke the schedule on.
-For example, interval = 2 and RecurrenceFrequency.Daily will run every 2 days.
-When no interval is supplied, an interval of 1 is used.
-  - `[RecurrencePatternWeekDay <WeekDay[]>]`: The week days the schedule runs.
-Used for when the Frequency is set to Weekly.
-  - `[StartAt <DateTime?>]`: When lab user virtual machines will be started.
-Timestamp offsets will be ignored and timeZoneId is used instead.
-  - `[StopAt <DateTime?>]`: When lab user virtual machines will be stopped.
-Timestamp offsets will be ignored and timeZoneId is used instead.
-  - `[TimeZoneId <String>]`: The IANA timezone id for the schedule.

 LAB <Lab>:
   - `Location <String>`: The geo-location where the resource lives